Want excellent investment advice? Buy low, sell high.

 A More Conservative Approach

 DCA’s lack of glamour may bore some investors who prefer actively trading stocks for shorter timeframes.
-The Dollar-Cost-Averages strategy tends to be a more conservative way to invest than making lump sum investments.
+The Dollar-Cost-Average strategy tends to be a more conservative way to invest than making lump-sum investments.

 Investors May Forfeit Higher Returns

-Investors will generate higher returns if the asset price rises by investing a lump sum at once at a lower price rather than over regular intervals.
+Investors will generate higher returns if they invest a lump sum at once at a lower price, rather than investing over regular intervals.
 In the DCA strategy, you may buy fewer shares than if you make a more significant investment upfront.

 There May be Opportunity Costs

-When implementing the DCA approach, you may hold the funds in cash or money markets (cash-equivalents) at meager returns, causing opportunity costs.
+When implementing the DCA approach, you may hold the funds in cash or money markets (cash equivalents) at low returns, resulting in opportunity costs.
 You can avoid this scenario by contributing to your portfolio from your paycheck as you do for your retirement accounts.

-Comparing Performances of DCA to Lump Sum Investing
+Comparing the Performance of DCA to Lump Sum Investing

 An alternative to DCA is lump sum investing.
 This is when you invest a lump sum immediately, unlike DCA, which invests equal amounts at intervals.